rawanayman229/rawanayman229/README.md

- I’m interested in coding and I have a strong passion for creating websites. 👩‍💻 I’m currently learning Frontend and Backend technologies . 📚 I’m looking to learn more about web technologies and Frameworks.🎯 Technologies that I work with : HTML, CSS, JavaScripta and Bootstrap.🛠️
+ I’m interested in coding and I have a strong passion for creating websites. 👩‍💻 I’m currently learning Frontend and Backend technologies . 📚 I’m looking to learn more about web technologies and Frameworks.🎯 Technologies that I work with : HTML, CSS, JavaScript , jQuery and Bootstrap.🛠️

 <!---
 rawanayman229/rawanayman229 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.